Community, State, and National Resources

 Boston, MA 02110

-(TTY: 1-800-497-4648 for people who are deaf, hard of hearing, or speech disabled)
+(TTY: 1-800-497-4648 or MassRelay for people who are Deaf, hard of hearing, or speech disabled)

-MassHealth pays for health care for certain low- and medium-income people living in Massachusetts, including a program for individuals who are HIV positive.
+MassHealth pays for healthcare for certain low- and medium-income people living in Massachusetts, including a program for individuals who are HIV positive.
 MassHealth also manages the Insurance Partnership for small businesses, the Children's Medical Security Plan, Healthy Start, and the Special Kids/Special Care Pilot Program, cosponsored with the Department of Social Services.

 Community Resources